 Will the ROG Phone 6 be available on a plan in Australia?

-ASUS has never partnered with an Australian telco to offer its smartphones on a plan and we'd be surprised if the ROG Phone 6 changed that.
-Historically, ASUS has only sold its phones outright through retail partners like Amazon and JB HI-FI.
+ASUS has never partnered with an Australian telco to offer its smartphones on a plan and it doens't seem like the ROG Phone 6 will be any different.

 So if you're planning on picking up the ROG Phone 6, you'll need a SIM-only plan to get yourself up and running.
 Here's a short list of some of the most popular SIM plans available in Australia this week.